noahgrant/resourcerer/docs/model.md

 `object|function`

 An object or function that returns object with attribute keys and their default values.
 If set, then when the model is instantiated, any missing attributes get set to these values.

+### `static` measure
+`boolean|function`

+A boolean or function that accepts a [resource configuration object](https://github.com/noahgrant/resourcerer#nomenclature) and returns a boolean, telling resourcerer to track this model's request time and report it via the `track` method setup in [configuration](https://github.com/noahgrant/resourcerer#configuring-resourcerer).